simonmar/blog/posts/2017-10-17-hotswapping-haskell.md

 ## Show Me The Code!

 For those who want a demo, look <a href="https://github.com/fbsamples/ghc-hotswap">here</a>.
-Make sure you have GHC 8.2.1 or later, then follow the README for how to configure the projects.
+Make sure you have GHC 8.2.1 or later, then follow the <a href="https://github.com/fbsamples/ghc-hotswap/blob/master/README.md">`README`</a> for how to configure the projects.

 ## What about...